Ed94/gencpp/Readme.md

 ### Builder is a similar object to the jai language's string_builder.

 * The purpose of it is to generate a file.
-* A file is specified and opened for writting using the open( file_path) ) fucntion.
+* A file is specified and opened for writting using the open( file_path) ) function.
 * The code is provided via print( code ) function  will be seralized to its buffer.
-* When all seralization is finished, use the write() comamnd to write the buffer to the file.
+* When all seralization is finished, use the write() command to write the buffer to the file.

 ### Editor is for editing a series of files based on a set of requests provided to it.